LOREN FRYXELL

 Infinite Ignorance

 Abstract.
-I consider the problem of normative decision making in a world of potentially infinite value across space and time when every feasible action causes a finite change in value.
-It is well-known that many normative theories break down when applied to such worlds.
-In particular, all aggregative consequentialist theories suffer from infinite paralysis: ''If there is any positive probability the universe contains infinite moral value, then we should be morally indifferent among all our feasible actions.''
-But many, if not all, aggregative consequentialist theories, including expected utility theory, are not grounded axiomatically in a framework which allows for infinitely good alternatives in the first place.
-Applying these theories in infinite worlds is applying them outside the scope in which they are grounded.
-I return to these foundations and construct a normative theory of decision making under risk and uncertainty in worlds which may contain infinitely good and bad alternatives.
-This approach uncovers a positive result, reversing the statement of infinite paralysis: ''If there is any positive probability that the universe contains finite moral value, then we should evaluate our feasible actions conditional on the universe containing finite moral value.''
-As this prescription does not require that we actually know how to rank infinite worlds, I call this infinite ignorance.
+I consider the problem of normative decision making in a world where there is potentially infinite value across space and time and when every feasible action causes a finite change in value.
+It is well-known that most normative theories break down when applied in this domain.
+In fact, all aggregative consequentialist theories suffer from infinite paralysis: "If there is any positive probability the world contains infinite moral value, then we should be morally indifferent among all our feasible actions."
+But many if not all aggregative consequentialist theories, including expected utility theory, are not axiomatically grounded in a framework which allows for infinitely good outcomes in the first place.
+To apply these theories in infinite worlds is to apply them outside the domain in which they are grounded.
+I return to the fundamentals and construct a normative theory of decision making under risk and uncertainty in worlds which may contain infinitely good and bad outcomes.
+This approach uncovers a positive result, reversing the statement of infinite paralysis: "If there is any positive probability that the world contains finite moral value, then we should evaluate our feasible actions conditional on the world containing finite moral value."
+As this result does not require that we actually know how to rank infinite worlds—a famously difficult quandary—I call this infinite ignorance.

 Paper